 Evelyn’s Table, Soho

 What: The diminutive basement counter first made a name for itself alongside the Selby brothers, who first won a Michelin star here.
-Evelyn’s Table has retained the award under new head chef James Goodyear, and he is front and centre at this very personal ten-seat counter, which remains one of London’s most in-demand bookings.
+Evelyn’s Table has retained the award under new head chef Seamus Sam, and he is front and centre at this very personal ten-seat counter, which remains one of London’s most in-demand bookings.
+There is no strict dress code, and guests are asked to arrive 15 minutes early - service commences promptly.

 Where: 28 Rupert Street, W1D 6DJ